 - First prepare the dressing by finely chopping the garlic and crushing it with the sea salt; using the side of the knife or pounding both in a pestle and mortar.

 - Place in a small bowl (big enough to accommodate the sliced avocado) and whisk together with the olive oil and lime juice.

 - Cut the avocado in half, remove the stone and skin before slicing into wedges.
 Add these to the dressing immediately, to prevent the flesh discolouring.

 - Peel the cucumber, slice lengthways and de-seed with a spoon.
 Cut each half diagonally into roughly 1 cm pieces.

 - Remove the coriander leaves from their stalks (save these for stock or other use).

 - Gently combine the quinoa, cucumber, coriander, chilli and scallions.
 Just before serving add the avocado and lime dressing.

-Avocados contain healthy fats, energy and critical electrolytes like magnesium and potassium which contributes to proper cell and muscle function.
+Avocados contain healthy fats, protein and critical electrolytes like magnesium and potassium.
+These help to contribute to proper cell and muscle function.

 Plus, avocados are nutrient-dense, so you don’t have to eat a lot of them to feel satiated.
 Just ¼ – ½ added to a smoothie, salad, on toast etc. will keep your blood sugar levels stable and your hunger at bay.